August 2018 Medicaid & CHIP Enrollment Data Highlights

 Nearly 35.4 million individuals are enrolled in CHIP or are children enrolled in the Medicaid program in the 48 states that reported child enrollment data for August 2018.
 Children enrolled in the Medicaid program and individuals enrolled in CHIP make up over 50.6 percent of total Medicaid and CHIP program enrollment.
 View graph of Medicaid Child and CHIP Enrollment.

 Important Contextual Information

 - Not all states are included in each of these figures due to missing data.
 Also, some states included in these figures report data that deviate from CMS's specifications.
 For a listing of state-specific notes and data quality limitations, please see the full report.

 - Other sources of enrollment data, including data from the Statistical Enrollment Data System (SEDS) and Medicaid Budget and Expenditure System (MBES), may not align with the enrollment data included in this report because of methodological differences.
 For example, in the most recent published SEDS annual enrollment report, CHIP enrollment was reported as nearly 9.5 million.
 Unlike the point-in-time, monthly enrollment counts included in this report, the SEDS CHIP enrollment figure represents the number of individuals ever enrolled in CHIP throughout the year.
 SEDS total and state-specific annual enrollment data.

-- All states reported enrollment data for June 2018; however, only 49 states reported both June 2018 enrollment data and data from July-September 2013.
-These 49 states reported total enrollment in June 2018 of over 72.2 million individuals, and July-September 2013 average enrollment of more than 56.5 million.
-For June 2018, CMS is reporting growth of 15,712,136 compared to July-September 2013 in the 49 states reporting data for both periods.
+- All states reported enrollment data for August 2018; however, only 49 states reported both August 2018 enrollment data and data from July-September 2013.
+These 49 states reported total enrollment in August 2018 of more than 72 million individuals, and July-September 2013 average enrollment of more than 56.5 million.
+For August 2018, CMS is reporting growth of 15,515,851 compared to July-September 2013 in the 49 states reporting data for both periods.

 - Virginia signed into law its plan to implement Medicaid expansion on January 1, 2019.